Stretching is not one of my favorite things to do.

 You can actually help improve flexibility and mobility without actually stretching.

-When weight training use proper form and a full range of motion and think about using more dumbbells during your workouts.
-Full range of motion will make sure that your muscles are not staying contracted in a shorter ROM than normal.
+When weight training uses proper form and a full range of motion and thinks about using more dumbbells during your workouts.
+The full range of motion will make sure that your muscles are not staying contracted in a shorter ROM than normal.
 When lower the dumbbells on a chest press you should feel a slight stretch in the chest and shoulder.
 At the bottom part of a pull up the muscles in your back and biceps should be totally extended and relaxed.

 When standing and while exercising squeeze your glutes (butt cheeks together) and flex your abs.
 This will keep your core tight and body in proper alignment.